UCSF-CBI/c4/docs/scheduler/partitions.md

 wittelab     up 14-00:00:0      4   idle c4-n[6-9]
 ```

 In the above example, the asterisk indicates that 'common' is the default partition.
-The 'mix' state means that the node is running jobs, 'idle' means the nodes are not running jobs.
-Other possible states are 'down', 'drain', and 'drng'.
+The 'mix' state means that some of the nodes in the partition that run jobs, 'idle' means those nodes are not running jobs.
 The 'drain' and 'drng' states indicate that the node has been taken offline by the sysadmin.
 Draining means the nodes is still running jobs but won't accept new work.